 At the vast majority of MLS games, an away goal is met with a weird, eerie silence.
 Advantage England.

 Before games in England you get a lot of announcements and ads on the big screen – if the stadium has one, and most do.
 And there’s an on-field announcer whom everyone ignores.
 During the game?
 Nothing.
 They won’t even show a replay if it might piss anybody off.

 I know of just one club, Crystal Palace, that has a dance team.
 I know of more than that with no scoreboard!

 In the US, you get some sponsorship messages here and there, but it’s much better than the nonsense at an NBA or NFL game.
 English people love that stuff, by the way; they think it’s like going to a circus.
-Me, I give and edge to the UK here.
+Me, I give an edge to the UK here.
 Leave me alone and let me watch the game!

 English vs American Soccer Fans: Singing and Chanting

 Near as I can tell, MLS culture is pretty much an adoption of English culture, all the way to the point of people wearing scarves to a game in 90-degree weather.
 There’s plenty of singing in both places, but from what I have seen, MLS severely lacks two things: spontaneity and player-specific songs.
 There are also very few opening game anthems in the US, which we need to work on.

 Here are 57,000 West Ham fans sing “Blowing Bubbles,” East London accent and all, at their new home stadium: